-Club runs are one of the core activities of the club, they are an entry level ride and are tailored to suit most riders.
+These are one of the core activities of the club, they are an entry level ride providing an introduction to club group riding.

-These rides follow the ethos of travelling at the pace of the slowest rider and are designed to allow the rider to learn the signing and skills involved in group riding whilst building their confidence.
-They are social rides that usually involve a cafe stop and allows everyone the chance for everyone to chat and get to know one another.
+These rides follow the ethos of riding at the pace of the slowest rider and are aimed at building rider confidence.
+They are social rides that usually involve a cafe stop and allow the chance for everyone to chat and get to know one another.

 These are a specific type of ride that tests the riders ability to keep a constant average speed over a set distance.
 The average speed should be 12.5 mph, an example of one of these rides is as follows:

 50 in 4 (50 miles in 4 hours) The idea is that the rider sets off on a predetermined course of 50 miles and has to get back to the club house or finish in 4 hours.
-There is some lee way on this as the rider is allowed to arrive up to 20 minutes before the 4 hours but not a second after.
+Riders are permitted to Finish the ride early by 10% of the total time.

 It is important when riding on a club run to stay safe and understand some essential hand signals.